thisjustinh/AManPG/Python/sparsepca/README.md

 ## Description

-Uses an alternating manifold proximal gradient (AManPG) method to find sparse principal components from the given data or covariance matrix.
+Uses an alternating manifold proximal gradient (AManPG) method to find sparse principal component loadings from the given data or covariance matrix.

 Requires numpy to be installed.